The Best Pool Alarms of 2024 for Safety and Peace of Mind, Tested

 What to Consider When Choosing a Pool Alarm

 Before buying a pool alarm, check local regulations.
 In some areas, certain types of pool alarms are mandatory (for example, a gate alarm).
-Begin by purchasing any mandatory alarms and add to the system from there.
-A pool alarm should be used in addition to other layers of protection, such as a fence, locking gate, safety cover, and adult supervision.
+Begin by purchasing any mandatory alarms and then add to the system as needed.
+Use a pool alarm in addition to other layers of protection, such as a fence, a locking gate, a safety cover, and—of course—adult supervision.

 Types of Pool Alarms

 The best pool alarm for a home depends not only on local regulations but also on the desired safety features and needs.
 Many homes combine pool alarms to create a fail-safe safety plan.
-Choose from the different types of pool alarms: standard, entry, or gate.
+Choose from the following types of pool alarms: standard pool-entry, gate, or user-entry.

 Standard Pool-Entry Alarms

-A pool-entry alarm, which senses when someone or something enters the pool, contains a surface wave detection sensor that’s triggered when the water is disturbed.
-Pool-entry alarms float in the water or attach to the pool’s edge.
-Floating pool-entry alarms are not permanent and must be lifted in and out of the pool every time they’re used.
+Pool-entry alarms, which sense when someone or something enters the pool, contain a surface wave detection sensor that’s triggered when the water is disturbed.
+These alarms float in the water or attach to the pool’s edge.
+Floating pool-entry alarms are not permanent; users must lift them in and out of the pool every time.

-Poolside alarms, which install on the edge of the pool, contain a sensor arm that extends into the water to sense water movement.
-They can be a permanent or removable solution.
+Poolside alarms, which install on the edge of the pool, contain a sensor arm that extends into the water to sense movement.
+They can be a permanent or a removable solution.
 To disable the alarm, some must be lifted from the water, while others have a “swim mode” that pauses the alarm when someone is in the pool.
-Some alarms must be reset after each use, but others automatically switch back on once the water is still.
+Similarly, you’ll need to reset some alarms after each use, but others automatically switch back on once the water is still.

-Some alarms also have infrared motion detection, which operates like a motion-detecting burglar alarm to alert when triggered by a person or pet.
+Some poolside alarms also have infrared motion detection, which operates like a motion-detecting burglar alarm to alert when a person or a pet triggers them.

 Gate Alarms

 Gate alarms are designed for use with a fenced-in pool perimeter to sound an alert if anyone accesses the pool area.
-The best pool door alarms can be installed onto pool fence gates, sliding glass doors, or windows.
-These alarms blare a loud alarm if the threshold is compromised.
-However, since they can’t sense if someone actually enters the pool, gate alarms are often used alongside them.
+The best pool door alarms can be installed on pool fence gates, sliding glass doors, or windows.
+These alarms emit a loud sound if someone or something breaches the threshold.
+However, since door alarms can’t sense if someone actually enters the pool, gate alarms are often used alongside them.

 In some municipalities, gate alarms are required by law, so check local bylaws and requirements.
-Gate alarms also don’t replace a gate lock; instead, they should be used together.
+Gate alarms also don’t replace a gate lock; instead, it’s essential to use them together.

 User-Entry Alarms